njtierney/greta-course-notes/schedule.md

 10am - 10:30am

 - Introductions, code of conduct
-- Motivation
+- Motivation & demonstration
- - Why learn this over other Bayes approaches (or even `lm()`)
-- Setup on RStudio Cloud
+- Setup on RStudio cloud

+10:30am - 12pm

+- Introduction to `greta`
+- Working through exercises/code on rstudio cloud
+- Working through extensions

 12pm - 12:30pm: break

+12:30 - 3:30pm

+- Extensions:
+  - Adding other variables into the model
+  - Workflows for exploring convergence

+- Understanding prediction and using `greta`'s `calculate` function
+- Posterior and prior predictive checks

+- extra exercises and extensions
+- Canvas group to explore potential key topics and extensions for the next day

 3:30pm - 4pm: Wrap up and finish

 ## Day 2

-10am - 10:30am
+10am - 10:30am: recap

 12pm - 12:30pm: break